waynegramlich/ezcad3/README.md

                 self.cover_ = Simple_Box_Cover(self)

 * Every *Part* class must have a *construct*() method.
+In this particular case, where *Simple_Box* is a simple assembly.
+  A simply assembly consists of an assembly where each of its sub *Part*'s is automatically placed into the assembly.
-In this particular case, where *Simple_Box* is an assembly now further operations are needed, so the *pass* statement is used to indicate that no further operations are needed:
+  Since a simple assembly is the "default" mode, no further operations are needed for the *construct*() method for *Simple_Box*.
+Thus, the Python *pass* statement is used to indicate that no further operations are needed:

             def construct(self):
                 pass